Understanding Umbrella Insurance

 4. How do I know if I need umbrella insurance?

-Evaluate your assets, potential liabilities, and overall risk exposure.
+Evaluate your assets, possible liabilities, and overall risk exposure.

 5. What is the minimum coverage required before getting umbrella insurance?